General Race Information

 Important note for spectators and supporters - For safety reasons you will not be able to take your car out of the car park until the last competitor has cleared the swim/bike transition (T1).
 If you do take your car from the car park you will then not be able to return it there until the last competitor has cleared the bike/run transition (T2)

 Camping and caravan facilities are first rate.
+Please book directly with Park Foot Campsite.
 If you do plan to camp please use in the field set aside for the triathlon as indicated on the plan.
 You will need to be up early on race day and it is unfair to disturb other campers not connected with the race.
 This field should also be quieter the night before.
 Before pitching please register and pay at the main site reception.
 Inform them that you are with the triathlon and they will direct you to the appropriate area.
 The camp field is next to the lake, I suggest insect repellent be included on your kit list.
 Please be aware, Park Foot is a large camp site and is occasionally targeted by traveling criminals.
 Do not leave equipment, bikes etc, insecure in or on vehicles unattended.
 In general if you see something you are not happy about make a note and report it to the local police.

 Registration will be in the marquee on the triathlon field Saturday between 3-5pm.
 There will be emergency registration only on the Sunday morning time, see current briefing notes.
 Sunday will be a long day for athletes and marshals alike so we need to get started promptly.
 If you can’t register on the Saturday please let us know and please ensure you turn up in good time on Sunday morning.
 If you paid the lower BTF members entry fee you must produce your current BTF race licence.
 If not then you will need to pay an extra £4 for a day licence.
 This is for insurance purposes.
 If we are not happy you have valid insurance we can’t let you race, so no arguments on this please.
 If you are not a British Triathlon member and have paid the non BTF member entry fee you will be issued with a BT day license via email before race day.